You've probably heard or read online that you need a microphone shock mount and a pop filter when recording vocals.

 If the wind created by these plosives hits the membrane it can lead to 1) unpleasant low frequency artifacts in your recording and/or 2) distortion in your audio interface.
 A microphone pop filter can protect your microphone from plosives and ensure a clean recording.

 Don’t worry.
 You can’t break your microphone.
-Plosives and hisses sound unpleasant and it takes a lot of time and effort to remove those from your recording in post-production.
+Plosives sound unpleasant and it takes a lot of time and effort to remove those from your recording in post-production.
 There is another reason why it makes sense to use a pop filter or pop screen.
 It protects the capsule of your microphone from moisture.
 Exposing the capsule and the very thin membrane to moisture can lead to a decrease in sensitivity and in the worst case to making the microphone stop working.

 A pop filter helps to keep the right distance.